-John is both a fiction and non-fiction author with over thirty published self-help/meditation books plus eleven feature screenplays, five cable series, half a dozen novels and 40 published folk-jazz songs.
+John is both a fiction and non-fiction author with over thirty published self-help/meditation books plus seven feature screenplays, five cable series, half a dozen novels and 40 published folk-jazz songs.
 Over the years he has been a cognitive therapist and spiritual counselor, and conducted NIH brain-research studies examining the inner mechanics of mindfulness meditation.

 John was born in the secluded Ojai Valley near Santa Barbara.
 The grandson of early west-coast settlers, he grew up on cattle ranches in California and Arizona, and attended the Ojai Valley School.
 Following an intense year as an exchange student in South Africa, he went east to Princeton for four years in the mid-sixties, where he studied English, History and Psychology, getting his BA degree in Psychology.
 He was the token cowboy in his Eating Club at Tower, and in athletics he was 4th in the nation as a Princeton fencer.

 While finishing his studies at Princeton, John also started work as a hypnotic subject and then a research hypnotist at the New Jersey Neuro-psychiatric Institute working under the renown Dr. Humphry Osmond MD doing brain research for the National Institutes of Health.
-His recent memoir Blowing America's Mind documents in dramatic form that early professional experience.
-The book property is now in consideration as a TV series.
+His early memoir Blowing America's Mind documents in dramatic form that early professional experience.